Hansel Henson is a leading London Intellectual Property and Media law firm of solicitors.

 No easy monopoly!

 Following the great success of easyJet, Sir Stelios has sought to extend his easy brand to other businesses.
 Those businesses have had mixed fortunes and several no longer trade, but nobody has - nor ever can - have a monopoly in the plain word “easy” in relation to all types of goods and services.
+We think therefore that Sir Stelios's efforts are bound to fail.

 More than ten years ago our senior partner David Hansel, a recognised trade mark law expert, acted for Easyart in its successful defence of High Court proceedings brought by easyGroup.
 He has more recently helped EasyPizza defend itself when sued by easyGroup.
 That is just a small selection - David has been instructed by over 20 other "easy" companies over the last 15 years - see for instance, story here.